rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 I do not like this approach.
 It feels like a poorly typed code.

 It also reminds me of `null` and hence the _Java Bean_ title.
-([_add_blank_target Java Bean](https://stackoverflow.com/questions/1612334/difference-between-dto-vo-pojo-javabeans), was a popular pattern in Java ecosystem, a _Bean_ needs to have an empty constructor, a `setter` / `getter` method for each field.  _null_ fields could be considered as a code reuse mechanism:  programs need fewer "classes" of "objects" if some fields can be left as _null_.)
+([_add_blank_target Java Bean](https://stackoverflow.com/questions/1612334/difference-between-dto-vo-pojo-javabeans), was a popular pattern in Java ecosystem, a _Bean_ needs to have an empty constructor, a _setter_ / _getter_ method for each field.  _null_ fields can be considered as a code reuse mechanism:  programs need fewer "classes" of "objects" if some fields can be left as _null_.)

 An easy improvement would be to create `Age` type